ZYSF/SimpleEmbeddablePracticalForthLikeSystemForC/README.md

-This implementation focuses on getting the essential parts of FORTH right; It works entirely within a 32-bit word array (whether that array is allocated statically or dynamically is up to downstream users) and, aside from the assembler and debugging functions, it operates entirely in small, bounded-complexity steps, so it's suitable for implementing complex multitasking and, particularly, multimedia-capable systems.
+This implementation focuses on getting the essential parts of FORTH right; It works entirely within a 32-bit word array (whether that array is allocated statically or dynamically is up to downstream users) and, aside from the assembler and debugging functions, it operates entirely in small, bounded-complexity steps (and host program callbacks can be designed the same way), so it's suitable for implementing complex multitasking and, particularly, multimedia-capable systems.
 The program counter, stack pointers and other such information are all stored in normal program memory so (aside from I/O) no outside state management is required, making it extremely easy and efficient to pause/resume/load/save programs.

 Other implementations often focus on standards compliance and self-hosting, despite the available FORTH standards being horrible and most real-world programs not benefiting from an iterative programming system.